 - Coordinates necessary training and support for Program, Administrative and Support Staff.

 - Is trained on and is backup for Development Associate work in Bloomerang.

-Provides administrative support and organization for The Stewpot Board as well as committees and boards relevant to the work of the Executive Director’s Office.
+Provides administrative support and organization for Community Ministries Committee, The Stewpot Alliance Board as well as other committees and boards relevant to the work of the Executive Director’s Office.

-- Coordinates preparation of the Board agenda and packet with the Executive Director and Chair of The Stewpot Board.
+- Coordinates preparation of the committee agenda and packet with the Executive Director and Chair of The Community Ministries Committee.